-The LP needs to fill in a modification request and submit it through the Jems.
 The requested project change needs to be clearly described and justified, including also the cause and effects of the proposed project modifications.
 Technical support concerning the project modification process will be provided by the JS.

-Once the project modification is submitted by the LP, the JS screens the provided request and depending on the type of the project change decides on the relevant modification procedures.
+Once the project modification request is submitted by the LP, the JS screens the provided request and depending on the type of the project change decides on the relevant modification procedures.
 In case of minor changes, the decision can be taken by the JS.
 For major changes, the materials for the MC decision will be prepared by the JS, but the final decision will be taken by the MC members.

 Obligations deriving from the ERDF Subsidy Contract and the Partnership Agreement in terms of audits, retention of supporting documents and durability of outputs remain applicable after any type of the project modification.
 If the outcome of the proceedings is positive, the JS grants to the LP the possibility to revise the Application Form in the Jems.
 The LP then updates the relevant parts of the Application Form (partnership, work plan or budget) in line with the approved project change request.
 In case the requested project change requires additional supporting documents (e.g. partner declaration, withdrawal letters etc.), they have to be uploaded in the Jems as annexes of the revised Application Form.